Guyana–United States relations

-Bilateral relations have been established between the Co-operative Republic of Guyana and the United States of America.
+Bilateral relations have been established between Guyana and the United States of America.

 History

+20th century

+In the 1970s, the United States opposed the policies of Guyana; the United States ceased economic aid, prevented World Bank loans to Guyana and sided with Venezuela in the Essequibo territory dispute.

 U.S. policy toward Guyana seeks to develop robust, sustainable democratic institutions, laws, and political practices; support economic growth and development; and promote stability and security.
 During the last years of his administration, President Hoyte sought to improve relations with the United States as part of a decision to move his country toward genuine political nonalignment.
 Relations also were improved by Hoyte's efforts to respect human rights, invite international observers for the 1992 elections, and reform electoral laws.
 The United States also welcomed the Hoyte government's economic reform and efforts, which stimulated investment and growth.
 The 1992 democratic elections and Guyana's reaffirmation of sound economic policies and respect for human rights have benefited U.S.-Guyanese relations.
 Under successive PPP governments, the United States and Guyana continued to improve relations.
 President Cheddi Jagan was committed to democracy, adopted more free market policies, and pursued sustainable development for Guyana's environment.
 President Jagdeo is continuing on that course, and the United States maintains positive relations with the current government.

+21st century

 In an effort to combat the spread of HIV/AIDS in The Co-operative Republic of Guyana, the U.S. Centers for Disease Control and Prevention (CDC) opened an office at the U.S. Embassy in 2002.
 In January 2003, The Cooperative Republic of Guyana was named as one of only two countries in the Western Hemisphere to be included in President Bush's Emergency Plan for AIDS Relief.
 CDC, in coordination with the U.S. Agency for International Development (USAID), is administering a 5-year multimillion-dollar program of education, prevention, and treatment for those infected and affected by the disease.
 The Cooperative Republic of Guyana was a threshold country in the Millennium Challenge Account developmental program.

 U.S. military medical and engineering teams continue to conduct training exercises in Guyana, digging wells, building schools and clinics, and providing medical treatment.

 In September 2020, in a joint statement with the U.S. Secretary of State Mike Pompeo, President Irfaan Ali said the two countries would begin joint maritime patrols aimed at drug interdiction near Guyana's disputed border with crisis-stricken Venezuela.
-The agreement came as U.S. oil major Exxon Mobil Corp, as part of a consortium with Hess Corp, ramped up crude output from Guyana's massive offshore Stabroek block, a large portion of which is in waters claimed by Venezuela.
+The agreement came as U.S. oil major Exxon Mobil Corp, as part of a consortium with Hess Corporation, ramped up crude output from Guyana's massive offshore Stabroek block, a large portion of which is in waters claimed by Venezuela.
 Pompeo and Ali added that "greater security, greater capacity to understand your border space, what's happening inside your Exclusive Economic Zone - those are all things that give Guyana sovereignty."